programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 Using the [get_video_details()](https://www.rdocumentation.org/packages/tuber/versions/0.9.8/topics/get_video_details) function from `tuber`, the code pulls all of the metadata for your chosen videos from the API.
 The code then limits the metadata to what we have found most useful: the video ID itself, and also the video publication date, video title, and channel title.
 By using the [possibly()](https://purrr.Tidyverse.org/reference/safely.html) function from the Tidyverse, we suppress error messages that would terminate our code if the API failed to return any results for one or a few of the identified videos.

 This code downloads metadata about the videos, including publication data and time, video title, and channel title.
-To do so, first it creates a custom `possibly` function to scrape video details.
+To do so, first it creates a custom `possibly` function to query video details.

 ```
 get_avlbl_details <- possibly(get_video_details, otherwise = NULL)